-The MRF's Liabilities Not Covered by Budgetary Resources amount represents actuarial liabilities for pension benefits for which assets are not yet available.
-Refer to Note 7, Military Retirement and Other Federal Employment Benefits, for additional details and disclosures.
+The MRF Liabilities Not Covered by Budgetary Resources amount represents actuarial liabilities for pension benefits for which assets are not yet available.
+Refer to Note 7, Military Retirement Benefit Liabilities, for additional details and disclosures.

 Nonfederal Other Liabilities represent contingent liabilities payable by the Department of Defense for estimated death payments.
 These liabilities cover the retiree benefits not paid by the Department of Veterans Affairs during the month of death.
 This amount is also reported on Note 8, Other Liabilities.